OrchardCMS/OrchardCore.Commerce/docs/guides/create-webshop.md

 Orchard Core's [Commerce](https://github.com/OrchardCMS/OrchardCore.Commerce) module can be used to create a fully functional webshop in a few simple steps.
 Check out the numbered steps to learn how to set up a webshop featuring highly customizable products and online payment, and read on to learn about using other key features such as order management, inventory management, promotions, and taxation.

 ## Prerequisites
-- General familiarity with [Orchard Core](https://docs.orchardcore.net/en/latest) in general, see [Tutorials](https://docs.orchardcore.net/en/latest/docs/resources/tutorials/).
+- General familiarity with [Orchard Core](https://docs.orchardcore.net/en/latest), see [Tutorials](https://docs.orchardcore.net/en/latest/docs/resources/tutorials/).
-- An installed Orchard Core website
+- An installed Orchard Core website.

 ## Creating a basic webshop

 ### Step 1 — Install the Commerce module using NuGet
 Get the latest version of the [Orchard Core Commerce NuGet](https://www.nuget.org/packages/OrchardCore.Commerce) package.
-Should you vie for further tips regarding NuGet usage with Orchard Core, see the [Getting Started](https://docs.orchardcore.net/en/latest/docs/getting-started) page.
+Should you be looking for further tips regarding NuGet usage with Orchard Core, see the [Getting Started](https://docs.orchardcore.net/en/latest/docs/getting-started) page.

 ### Step 2 — Enable necessary features
 Certain Orchard Core Commerce features, as well as some prerequisite stock Orchard Core features, need to be enabled for the necessary functionality.
 This can be done under *Configuration > Features*.
 These features include the following: